kiranrgupta26/ObjectDetection/README.md

 - With improved detection farmers can better assess their crops.

 # Requirements
-- PyTorch (An open source deep learning platform)
+- Tensorflow (An open source deep learning platform)

 # Language Used:
 Python